alexstoick/alexstoica.com/_posts/2020-11-10-ruby-singleton-instance-variables.md

 ---
 layout: post
-title: Singletons and instance varibles
+title: Singletons and instance varibles in Ruby
 ---

 Understanding how `class << self` works and its interaction with the `@instance_var`